Project-Counter/cop5/source/03-specifications/02-formats-for-counter-reports.rst

        APA

    * - Publisher_ID
      - A unique identifier for the publisher, in tabular reports in the form of *{namespace}*:*{value}*.
 When multiple identifiers are available for a given publisher, include all identifiers separated with semicolon-space (“; ”), but only one value per namespace.
 In JSON reports  multiple values per namespace can be included, separated by the vertical pipe (“|”) character.
-Permitted identifier namespaces are ISNI, ROR and, for local identifiers assigned by the content provider, the platform ID of the content provider.
+Permitted identifier namespaces are ISNI, ROR and, for local identifiers assigned by the report provider, the platform ID of the report provider.
      - DR, TR, IR\ |br|\ |lb|
        DR_D1, DR_D2, TR_B1, TR_B2, TR_B3, TR_J1, TR_J2, TR_J3, TR_J4, IR_A1, IR_M1
      - ISNI:1234123412341234; ROR:012a3bc45; ebscohost:PubX

 For Database the value MUST NOT be empty.
 For Title, Item and Publisher the value SHOULD NOT be empty, and if the value for Title or Item is empty at least one DOI, ISBN, Online_ISSN, Print_ISSN, Proprietary_ID or URI MUST be provided so that the report item can be identified.
-Note that content providers are expected to make all reasonable efforts to provide this information and that using an empty value may affect the result of an audit (see :numref:`missing-values`).
+Note that report providers are expected to make all reasonable efforts to provide this information and that using an empty value may affect the result of an audit (see :numref:`missing-values`).

 .. rubric:: Platform